Moh-shz/nfl-superbowl-prediction/README.md

 nfl-superbowl-prediction/
 │
 ├── data/
-│   ├── raw_data/ → Raw dataset (source + license)
+│   ├── raw_data/ → Raw dataset
 │   ├── prepared_data/ → Prepared dataset and dictionaries
 │   ├── models_used_in_case_study_2024/ → Pre-trained models for 2024 case study
 │   └── predictions_used_in_case_study_2024/ → Models predictions for the 2024 case study
 │
-├── notebooks/ → Jupyter notebooks for all experiments
+└── notebooks/ → Jupyter notebooks for all experiments
 ```

 ## Data

-The dataset is sourced from Kaggle:
+The raw dataset is sourced from Kaggle:
 [NFL Team Stats 2002-2019 (ESPN Data)](https://www.kaggle.com/datasets/cviaxmiwnptr/nfl-team-stats-20022019-espn)
-All data is provided under the CC0 (Public Domain) license.

-See `data/LICENSE_DATA.txt` for full data licensing details.
+License: Creative Commons CC0 (Public Domain Dedication)

+No personal or sensitive information is included.
+Data is used strictly for academic and research purposes.